joric/arduino-bitcoin-miner/README.md

 ## Midstate hashing optimization

 Most hardware miners use midstate hashing optimization.
-Midstate is a hashing function state (a part of its context, usually ctx) after processing the first 64 bytes of the block header, so one of total three 64-byte data blocks gets precalculated.
-Simply load the state, process the remaining 16 (80-64) bytes (including nonce in the end), and hash the result:
+Midstate is a 32-byte long data string, a part of the hashing function context after processing the first 64 bytes of the block header.
+Simply apply the state from the payload, process the remaining 16 (80-64) bytes of the block header (including nonce in the end), and hash the result.

 ```
 SHA256_CTX ctx;